Brendaoduor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9.script divides the environment variable POWER and DIVIDE 10.script displays the result of BREATH to the power LOVE 11.script converts number from base 2 to base 10
+9.script divides the environment variable POWER and DIVIDE 10.script displays the result of BREATH to the power LOVE 11.script converts number from base 2 to base 10 12.script prints all possible combinatins of two letters from {a..z} except for 'oo' combination